syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/visual-studio-integration/scaffolding.md

 The following steps explain you how to add a scaffolded item to your ASP.NET MVC Web application.

 > Before use, the Syncfusion ASP.NET MVC Scaffolding, check whether the **ASP.NET MVC Extensions - Syncfusion** installed or not in Visual Studio Extension Manager by clicking on the **Extensions -> Manage Extensions -> Installed** for Visual Studio 2019 or later and for Visual Studio 2017 or lower by clicking on the **Tools -> Extensions and Updates -> Installed**.
-If this extension not installed, please install the extension by follow the steps from the [download and installation](download-and-installation) help topic.
+If this extension not installed, install the extension by follow the steps from the [download and installation](download-and-installation) help topic.

 1. Right-click the **Controllers** folder in the Solution Explorer, click **Add**, and then select **New Scaffolded Item**.